Your Contract with Us

 (a) You must give us all reasonable cooperation that we require in order to provide a Service to You, and fixing any problems that arise, and resolving any disputes that may arise or complaints that you may have.

-(b) You acknowledge that, where a Service is a carriage service within the meaning of the Telecommunications Act, we or a Provider may be required to:
+(d) You acknowledge that, where a Service is a telecommunications service within the meaning of the Telecommunications Act, we or a Provider may be or are required:

 (ii) monitor usage of the Service and communications over it.